pglevy/sms-com/5ws.md

 ## Who - 10 years old and up

- - Who wants to learn how to play popular songs they love on the piano.
+ - Who wants to learn how to play any popular songs they love on the piano.
  - Who wants to learn to be a solo pianist, singer accompanist, or both.
  - Who wants to play and sing at the same time.
  - Who wants to learn to play by ear.